 In some part of the country (Sydney perhaps) true spring and calendar spring fall on the same day, however in Melbourne spring proper lags about a month behind.
 That, however, does not mean the season needs to wait, although you need to recognise that some varieties are tolerant of the cooler conditions, while others aren’t so forgiving.

-We like to begin calendar spring with the earliest of the season’s plants, namely our rhubarb and asparagus rhizomes, and potato tubers.
+We like to begin calendar spring with the earliest of the season’s plants, namely our rhubarb and asparagus rhizomes, as well as potato tubers.
 Not only will they happily lay dormant until the warm rays heat up the ground, they begin to sprout in cooler soil conditions than the other spring plants.

-Of course, now is an ideal time to begin propagating seeds and begin preparing plants for spring proper.
+Of course, you should be well on your way propagating seeds and preparing plants for spring proper.
 To make the process easier - and so more successful - use a mini greenhouse to keep young seeds and seedlings incubated with consistent temperature, moisture and away from hungry (and active) pests.